 A structure always is designed based on the load consideration, the larger the load stronger the foundation should be.
 Any additional structures in the building can add extra weight to the structure.

-As you can see the tall structure usually be in narrow shape as they move high because providing wider surfaces in the lower floors than the upper floors can reduce the chance of crumbling to the earthquake.
+As you can see the tall structure usually be in a narrow shape as they move high because providing wider surfaces on the lower floors than the upper floors can reduce the chance of crumbling in an earthquake.

 During the earthquake the bonding stirrups and concrete weakens, making it likely to collapse.
 One can consider using Polyurethane (PU) which is a type of insulated panel that comes very lightly and has the highest insulating factor which helps in strengthening the building structure.